On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Numerical solution of the data assimilation problem

 The large computational domain and relatively short observation time ensure that the artificial (periodic) boundary conditions do not affect the solution (i.e. the domain remains effectively infinite).
 Therefore, choosing all observation points in the region $x>0$ means that they measure only the right-going part of the SWE wave solution and do not capture any information about the left-going part of the solution, as is typical for the case of tsunami observations.

 Next, we present results for the convergence of the cost functional and of the $L^2$ error in the reconstructed initial conditions for both the linear and nonlinear SWE cases for different numbers of observations.
-It is important to remember that we minimize the cost functional~(\ref{eq:cost}), which is the $L^2$ norm of the difference between the observations and model integrated over the observation time, rather than the initial condition itself.
+It is important to remember that we minimize the cost functional~(\eqref{eq:cost}), which is the $L^2$ norm of the difference between the observations and model integrated over the observation time, rather than the initial condition itself.
 We stress that, as demonstrated in Section~\ref{sec:fixedpoint}, the assimilation algorithm will not necessarily converge for all choices of observation points.

-Taking Theorem~\ref{thm:conv} and Figure~\ref{fig:ghat} as guides, we compare a case where the sufficient condition for convergence is satisfied ($\Delta x = 0.9$) with a case where it is not ($\Delta x = 0.375$).
+Taking Theorem~\ref{thm:conv} and Figure~\ref{fig:ghat} as guides, we compare a case where the sufficient condition for convergence is satisfied ($\Delta x = {0.09}$) with a case where it is not ($\Delta x = 0.375$).
 In both cases the algorithm is stopped after 1000 iterations.
 Figure~\ref{fig:Jerr_good} confirms that when the sufficient condition is satisfied, the algorithm converges for different numbers of observation points $N_{\text{obs}}>1$.
 A small value of the cost functional indeed corresponds to a small error in the reconstructed initial condition.
-The rate of convergence increases with the number of observation points, consistent with the observation that $|\hat{\psi}(k)|$ is further from one as the number of observation points increases (see Figure~\ref{fig:psihat}(a, c, e)).
+The rate of convergence increases with the number of observation points, consistent with the observation that $|\widehat{\psi}(k)|$ is further from one as the number of observation points increases (see Figure~\ref{fig:psihat}(a, c, e)).
 Interestingly, taking only two observation points produces much worse results than three or more observation points.
 This suggests that in practical applications at least three observation points should be taken.
-Note that the linear and nonlinear SWE data assimilation problems exhibit similar behaviour, although the error for the nonlinear case is lower than for the linear case for four or more observation points.
+Note that the linear and nonlinear SWE data assimilation problems exhibit similar behaviour, although the error for the nonlinear case is lower than for the linear case for four or more observation points. {We have checked that these results are essentially identical for the case of an isolated bathymetry feature, $\beta(x) = \exp(-10(x-3/2)^2)/10$ where the total mean depth is $1-\beta(x)$ (results not shown).}

 In contrast, when the sufficient condition for convergence \eqref{eq:fp_condition} is not satisfied, the algorithm fails to converge to the correct initial condition, or converges very slowly.
 Figure~\ref{fig:Jerr_bad} shows convergence of the cost functional and error in the reconstructed initial condition with uniform spacing $\Delta x = 0.375$.
 In this case, the error in the reconstructed initial condition is not reduced significantly for any number of observation points.
 The cost functional is reduced by five to seven orders of magnitude, although convergence is extremely slow after the first iteration.
 In contrast to the previous case, the cost functional is much larger for the nonlinear SWE assimilation, except for the case of two observation points.